Advocating for Your Rights as a College Student

 Choosing a college

 I took these ideas with me as I decided on a college.
-I began by examining each school’s disability services office and speaking with different offices in order to find which school offered the best services while also meeting my academic and social needs and desires.
-When I found one that met my needs, I spoke further with their office and explained my disability to them, and showed them the tools and technology I used.
-They let me know what housing, academic, and other accommodations I qualified for, and I did my part to communicate my accommodations to my professors when the time came.
+I started by checking each school’s disability services office and talking to various offices.
+This helped me find a school that matched my academic, social needs, and services.
+I discussed my disability with them, showing the tools and tech I use.
+They informed me about the housing, academic, and other accommodations I qualified for.
+Later, I communicated my accommodations to my professors.

 Life is not all perfect though and neither are people.
 I had my fair share of professors unwilling to follow through with my accommodations.
 I had professors outwardly question my ability to succeed.
 Some made ableist comments, and some refused to communicate when I emailed them about my rights to an education.
 During those difficult situations, I always remembered what I was taught in past years.
 I needed to continue to advocate, speak up, and fight for my education; when I did that, professors eventually complied.
 There were times I involved disability services and the added support was helpful.
 It was a reminder to those professors that they did not have a choice in whether or not they should follow my accommodations.
 It was law, and they needed to abide by the law.

 We invited faculty, staff, and students with and without disabilities to these events.
 We dug deep into disability-related issues and made it clear that people were welcome to ask any questions they had about disability.
-In no time, in nearly every lecture I attended, disability was included when discussing diversity or marginalized groups.
-There was a campus forum about diversity, equity, and inclusion so that the college could work towards a more equitable environment, and I was invited to represent students with disabilities.
-Starting this campus organization was done through advocacy.
-It came to fruition because a group of students had a mission to advocate and make change where there was injustice.
+In nearly every lecture I attended, discussions on diversity or marginalized groups included disability.
+A campus forum focusing on diversity, equity, and inclusion aimed to cultivate a more equitable environment, and I was invited to represent students with disabilities.
+Establishing this campus organization involved advocacy efforts.
+Soon, disability was discussed alongside diversity or marginalized groups in almost every lecture I attended.
+A campus forum on diversity, equity, and inclusion aimed to foster a more equitable environment, and I was invited to represent students with disabilities.
+Establishing this campus organization involved advocacy efforts.
+Finally, it came to fruition because a group of students had a mission to advocate and make change where there was injustice.

 Advocating for your rights as a college student is not always easy.
-It takes time, effort, and a whole lot of persistence, but with the right tools, support system, and a voice that isn’t afraid to speak up for what is right, you will become your best advocate.
+It takes time, effort, and a whole lot of persistence.
+With the right tools, support system, and a voice that isn’t afraid to speak up for what is right, you will become your best advocate.
 As you enter college, remember to advocate, speak up, and always fight for your education.

-The APH ConnectCenter is pleased to introduce our College Conversations webinar series, 90-minute forums geared towards curious high school students, their family supports, teachers of students with visual impairments, and rehabilitation practitioners.
-A panel of blind and low-vision young adults from across the United States will share first-hand accounts and advice on the initial steps of researching and applying for college.
+The APH ConnectCenter introduces the College Conversations webinar series.
+These are 90-minute sessions for high school students, their families, TVIs, and rehab practitioners.
+Blind and low-vision young adults from the U.S. will share tips on researching and applying for college.